seungjunlee-cdl/seungjunlee-cdl/README.md

 ### 👋 Hi there!
 I'm Seungjun Lee
 I got my master's degree in Hanyang University at Computational Design Lab :computer: \
-My interest is machine learning!
+I'm interested in machine learning!

 ### :hammer_and_pick: Tech stack :hammer_and_pick:
 Techs that I've used at least once